View the excellent Hale Village Website:

 My grateful thanks go to John Athersuch for the above information and below pictures!

 I (Jonathon Wild) was recently contacted by a member of Lime Pictures to ask if I would like to view the area as this was once the 'footprint' of Childwall Hall.
 I didn't need asking twice and after grabbing the camera, headed up to discover the history.
-The pictures were strictly limited to the original walls and surrounding area of Childwall Hall and we are very grateful to Lime Pictures for the kind opportunity and Chris Lovgreen for the excellent guided tour!!!
+The pictures were strictly limited to the original walls and surrounding area of Childwall Hall and we are very grateful to Lime Pictures for the kind opportunity!
 We have produced the pictures below with kind permission from Lime Pictures.

 John Athersuch was recently in contact with me to provide updated information on Childwall Hall and to provide some amazing pictures, never seen before!
 John met with the grand niece of Miss Schintz and her daughter in law.
 They had a wonderful collection of family phots including some of Ottershaw Park and Childwall Hall.
 They are not dated but but must be pre 1920 as Miss Schintz was at Ottershaw by then.Our thanks go once again to John and to both Sheila and Annabel Collenette for permission to use the photographs.

 Miss Susan Dora Cecila Schintz as a young woman (The Daily Mirror 10th December 1932)